What is Nen Ch'eh (Land Code)?

 The intention of Nen Ch'eh is to return jurisdiction, governance and

-ds back into the hands and care our community.
+management over our reserve lands back into the hands and care our community.

 Read more by clicking on the key documents listed below.